ldz666666/RiDDLE/README.md

 ## Usage

 ### Environment
-To set up a virtual environment, just `conda env create -f RiDDLE.yaml`
+To run the inference and the training scripts, first you need to set up a virtual environment by `conda env create -f RiDDLE.yaml`

 ### Inference
 To perform identity encryption and decryption, just `python coach_test.py`